thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/http.md

 {% capture difference %}
 **NOTE**
 <br>
-If the "Allow create devices or assets" checkbox is unchecked, when sending a message to thingsboard with any parameters of the device (or asset), if such a device (asset) does not exist, then device (asset) will not be created.
+If the "Allow create devices or assets" checkbox is unchecked, when sending a message to the ThingsBoard with any parameters of the device (or asset), if such a device (asset) does not exist, then device (asset) will not be created.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

 Also, sent and received data can be viewed in the Uplink converter.
-In the **"In"** and **"Out"** blocks of the Events tab
+In the **'In'** and **'Out'** blocks of the "**Events**" tab.

 {% include images-gallery.html imageCollection="send-uplink-1" %}